-Ted Merwin, Ph.D is a professor, writer, journalist and noted public speaker.
-He is a sought-after lecturer on the history of Jewish food.
+Ted Merwin, Ph.D. has given more than a hundred public lectures on Jewish culture in the last several years.
 He is the author of In Their Own Image: New York Jews in Jazz Age Popular Culture, as well as of a forthcoming book on the history of the Jewish delicatessen, Pastrami on Rye: An Overstuffed History of the Jewish Delicatessen.

 In addition to numerous scholarly articles on American Jewish food and culture, Ted has published journalistic articles in the New York Times (Arts and Leisure), Washington Post, International Herald Tribune, Haaretz, Forward, Moment, Hadassah, and many other newspapers and magazines across the English-speaking world.